darkmatter/vanity-address-generator/README.md

 - 4 characters: ~65,536 attempts
 - 5 characters: ~1,048,576 attempts
 - Each additional character multiplies difficulty by 16

+**Note:** When matching both prefix AND suffix, the difficulty is the product of both patterns (e.g., 3-char prefix + 3-char suffix = 4,096 × 4,096 = ~16.7 million attempts).

 ## Security Notes